Seven things you need to know about COVID-19 and how it affects you and your business

 3. Will the stimulus package affect individuals and households?

 Pensioners and welfare recipients will be provided with tax-free payments of $750 starting from 31 March 2020.
 This is aimed at helping them through the COVID-19 crisis and boosting economic activity.
-The payments will be given to around 6.5 million lower-income Australians, totaling to a $4.67 billion budget.
+The payments will be given to around 6.5 million lower-income Australians, totalling a $4.67 billion budget.

 The payments will automatically be made to social security, veteran and income support recipients including old-age pensions, carers, disabled pensioners, youth allowance recipients as well as family units receiving family tax benefits.